iconengineering/leyden-creek-master-plan/docs/hydrologic-analysis.md

 ## 3.7 Results of Analysis

-The results of the analysis are presented in *Table 3-2*.
+The results of the analysis are presented in [Table 3-2](#table-3-2-previous-studies-reconciliation-100-yr-flows).
 As noted above, results compare well with past studies prepared for the UDFCD and adopted by FEMA.
 Increased discharges can be correlated with increases in watershed imperviousness and variations in sub-watershed routing.